openwallet-foundation/credo-ts-ext/packages/transport-ble/README.md

   <br />
 </p>

-The Aries Framework JavaScript (AFJ) BLE Transport package provides a simple way to add Bluetooth Low Energy (BLE) data transport into AFJ React Native mobile agents.
+The Credo (AFJ) BLE Transport package provides a simple way to add Bluetooth Low Energy (BLE) data transport into AFJ React Native mobile agents.

 It implements the same transport interface as the outbound transports in [@aries-framework/core](https://www.npmjs.com/package/@aries-framework/core), and the inbound transports in [@aries-framework/node](https://www.npmjs.com/package/@aries-framework/node).